docker/docker-birthday-3/tutorial.md

 <a id="static-site"></a>
 ### 2.1 Static Sites
 Let's start by taking baby-steps.
 The first thing we're going to look at is how you can run a dead-simple static website.
-You're going to pull a docker image from the docker hub, run the container and see how easy it so to set up a webserver.
+You're going to pull a docker image from the Docker Hub, run the container and see how easy it so to set up a webserver.

 The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Hub as [`seqvence/static-site`](https://hub.docker.com/r/seqvence/static-site/).
 You can download and run the image directly in one go using `docker run`.